orospakr/diatropikon/README.md

     $ npm install

+And fetch down the third-party TypeScript type mappings with DTSM:

+    $ ./node_modules/dtsm/bin/dtsm install

+And then run the TypeScript build:

+    $ ./node_modules/typescript/bin/tsc

 Then, bring up the included Vagrant VM that contains CoreOS and Kubernetes in order to test against: